Skip to content

 • Multiple minions need to collaborate (e.g., engineer analyzes, PM reviews)

-• Human approval gates are required before certain steps
+• Human approval gates are required before certain nodes

-• You need an audit trail of every execution with step-level tracking
+• You need an audit trail of every execution with node-level tracking

 • Reproducibility matters — pinning exact skill versions is important